Ecwid/ecwid-api-docs/includes/_coupons.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-500 | Cannot retrieve the coupons info because of an error on the server
+500 | Cannot retrieve the coupon info because of an error on the server

 #### Error response body (optional)